 10 Learning and Development Books for 21st Century Leaders & Organizations

-Summer is fast approaching but learning never ends.
-We asked our WDHB team about their favorite Learning & Development books of the year so that we could sharing these bold, thought-provoking publications with you.
-As you bask in the warm weather or spend a long weekend away from the office, we hope these 10 L&D publications ignite your imagination inspire opportunities to give your company a competitive edge.
+We recently asked our WDHB team about their favorite must-read Learning & Development books in order to share these bold, thought-provoking publications with you.
+We hope these 10 L&D publications ignite your imagination and inspire opportunities to give your company a competitive edge.

-Of course, if you’re looking for even more insights into the world of L&D, check out the research and advancements our team at WDHB Lab dove into, including the role L&D can play in activating purpose with your organization.
+Of course, if you’re looking for even more insights into the world of L&D, check out the research and advancements our team at WDHB Lab dove into, including the role L&D can play when prioritizing sustainability within your organization.
 We hope these reports will open your mind to innovative development strategies, just like the books listed below.

 More than just a self-help book, Atomic Habits provides simple, actionable steps that snowball into life changing behaviors.
 As a business leader, these satisfying quick wins make healthy habits stick as you and your team improve a little each day.